Ellen Fullman

 Ellen Fullman (born 1957) is an American composer, instrument builder, and performer.
-She was born in Memphis, Tennessee, and is currently based in the San Francisco Bay Area.
 She is known for her 70-foot (21-meter) Long String instrument, tuned in just intonation and played with rosin-coated fingers.

 Biography and work

 Fullman studied sculpture at the Kansas City Art Institute before moving to New York in the early 1980s.
 In Kansas City she created and performed in an amplified metal sound-producing skirt and wrote art songs which she recorded in New York for a small cassette label.
 In 1981, she began developing the Long String Instrument at her studio in Brooklyn, consisting of dozens of metallic strings played with rosin-coated fingers and producing a chorus of organ-like partials.
 This instrument has been compared to the experience of standing inside an enormous grand piano.

 She has recorded extensively with this unusual instrument and has collaborated with such luminary figures as composer Pauline Oliveros, choreographer Deborah Hay, the Kronos Quartet, and Frances-Marie Uitti.
 In 1985, she was in residence at the Apollohuis in the Netherlands, where she recorded The Long String Instrument (LP) for Apollo Records.